Masamitsu1025/ruhmi-framework-mcu/README.md

 The framework shall use some external components to be installed in the installation process.
 Please refer the detail of [the license summary](LICENSE.md).

 ## Introduction
-RUHMI Framework[^1] povides a compiler and the necessary tools to convert machine learning models into C source code compatible with range of Renesas MCUs powered by Arm Ethos-U NPUs.
+RUHMI Framework[^1] povide a compiler and the necessary tools to convert machine learning models into C source code compatible with range of Renesas MCUs powered by Arm Ethos-U NPUs.
 The software stack generates C source code while ensuring compatibility and tight integration the with Renesas e2 studio.
 It also ships with Quantizer, a post-training static INT8 quantizer, allowing more demanding models to meet the memory and latency constraints typical of microcontrollers and Ethos-U accelerators.